ECU Online Bachelor of Science in Information & Cybersecurity Technology (ICT), Cybersecurity Concentration

 ICTN 2158 – Computer Networking Technology

 Advanced study of local-area and wide-area networks.
-Develops competence in designing and implementing enterprise-wide campus network using routers and switches.
+Develops competence in designing and implementing enterprise-wide campus networks using routers and switches.

 ICTN 2159 – Computer Networking Technology Laboratory